 Foire des Hérolles, a celebration of French rural life

-Our French neighbours invited us to a market they described as something special.
-We assumed they meant good cheese and a few vegetable stalls.
-They were not wrong about the cheese, but they had undersold it considerably.
+Our neighbours invited us to a market they said was “something special.”
+We thought that meant a few good cheese stalls and some nice vegetables.
+They were not wrong about the cheese, but they had seriously undersold this french livestock market.

-The Foire des Hérolles, held in the small village of Coulonges-les-Hérolles, is one of the largest and oldest markets in France.
-It has been running since 1484.
-That is more than 500 years of farmers, traders, and local people converging at the same crossroads, doing the same business, in roughly the same way.
-Coming from a country where a market that has been going since the 1980s gets called historic, that is genuinely impressive.
+The Foire des Hérolles, in the tiny village of Coulonges-les-Hérolles, is one of the biggest and oldest markets in France.
+It has been running since 1484, which means more than five centuries of farmers, traders, and locals all meeting at the same crossroads.
+When you come from a place where a market from the 1980s is called historic, that kind of continuity feels almost unreal.

 Where is Coulonges-les-Hérolles?